-Our FTC disclosure's magnum opus awaits here.
-Updated Jul 24, 2024, this article contains one or more maps ...
+Our blockbuster FTC disclosure awaits here.
+Updated Oct 21, 2025, this article contains one or more maps ...

 Portland To Oceanside: Get The Chowder

-One great way to realize, acknowledge and validate a long distance motorcycle trip is to find its halfway point and, upon arrival, honor it.
+One great way to realize, acknowledge and validate a long-distance motorcycle trip is to find its halfway point and, upon arrival, honor it.
 Portland, a coastal(ish) town that's as far west as we intend to travel, proves to be the perfect location for such an exhale.
-The next two days being designated as an intermission, what better way to rest than by riding to, say ...
+As we designate the next two days as an intermission, what better way to rest than by riding to, say ...
 Oceanside?
+For us, this little detour is the quintessential Portland to Oceanside kind of day.

 Day eight finds us in the hospitable confines of my friends Steve and Aubrey.
 Being a weekday, they bid us a fond farewell on their way to work and trustingly leave us in charge of their dwelling.
 Robin and I take our time getting up before getting ready.

-Not wanting to deplete our gracious hosts of their own stores and desiring to partake of the local flavor we turn to the almighty internet for a solution.
+Not wanting to deplete our gracious hosts of their own stores and desiring to partake of the local flavor, we turn to the almighty internet for a solution.
 A quick Yelping points to Jim and Patty's Coffee.
-Upon arrival we're greeted with an unexpected line at this seemingly innocuous bakery in a strip mall.
-Once in queue we see why.
-The menu is chalked full of all things delectable.
+Upon arrival, an unexpected line greets us at this seemingly innocuous bakery in a strip mall.
+Once in queue, we see why.
+The menu brims with all things delectable.

 I can't resist the temptation of their signature item, the Pig Newton.
 That's breakfast sausage inside a homemade cheddar and chive buttermilk biscuit.
-Robin engulfs the Mr. Natural, proclaiming it to be health conscious regardless of being prepared on the very same uber-cardiac biscuit.
+Robin engulfs the Mr. Natural, proclaiming it health-conscious even though the cook prepares it on the very same uber-cardiac biscuit.

-Fueled and ready to ride, we point west for the last time this trip.
-Away from the busy streets of Portland's western suburbs we find ourselves on Oregon 6, heading over the feet of the Cascade Mountains into the Tillamook forest.
+Fueled and ready to ride, we point west for the last time this trip, settling into a unique "Portland to Oceanside" rhythm.
+Away from the busy streets of Portland's western suburbs, we find ourselves on Oregon 6, heading over the feet of the Cascade Mountains into the Tillamook forest.
 Greeted by farms and vineyards on the sunny eastern slopes, we climb and twist through the coniferous forests one might expect when thinking of Oregon.

 The road is amazing.
 It's not as tight as the day prior (up the middle of the state) but with corners enough to keep you busy and vistas aplenty to make you grin.
 This is the only road that heads over the hills to that part of the coast so there's a bit of traffic.

-We see several motorcycles along the way from cruisers to crotch rockets.
-Occasionally we're stuck behind a slow vehicle and with limited passing opportunities this might be bothersome.
+We see several motorcycles along the way, from cruisers to crotch rockets.
+Occasionally we get stuck behind a slow vehicle and with limited passing opportunities, that bothers us.
 Whenever traffic feels heavy, we pull into one of the many scenic overlooks and enjoy the view.

-As we're descending down the western slopes we come to an imposed full halt.
-At the front of it all, a fireman informs us that there's been an accident and that a motorcyclist was involved.
+As we're descending the western slopes, we come to an imposed full halt.
+At the front of it all, a fireman informs us that an accident injured a motorcyclist.
 We see police and other emergency personnel peering over the cliffside and fear the worst.

-Once we pass through Tillamook, a cheese town, we meet flat grass lands that eventually give way to a beautiful rocky coast and refreshing sea breeze.
-Just before Oceanside we find ourselves behind a rider wearing full gear on his new KTM Duke.
+Once we pass through Tillamook, a cheese town, we meet flat grasslands that eventually give way to a beautiful rocky coast and refreshing sea breeze-a perfect cap to our Portland to Oceanside ride.
+Just before Oceanside, we find ourselves behind a rider wearing full gear on his new KTM Duke.
 On arrival, we pull up behind him and chat a bit.
-It's reassuring to know friends are easily made in new places via the bonds of motorcycling.
+It's reassuring to know we can easily make friends in new places via the bonds of motorcycling.

-Having seen the water we decide to head back as the day is wearing on.
+Having seen the water, we decide to head back as the day is wearing on, retracing our Portland to Oceanside route in reverse.
 The traffic is far too heavy for spirited riding and we see a line of cars stretch from the bottom of the hills.
 Robin and I are taking it easy, enjoying the views but getting sleepy from the afternoon sun.

 We stop at Lee's Camp Store, the only thing on the entire highway aside from state campground services.
 We find friendly people and, more importantly, caffeine to get us back safely.
 We time our departure to divide traffic waves, providing some fun between blocks of congestion.

 Having survived the hectic and nonsensical Portland outer belts, we cross the Columbia one final time before meeting up with our evening's hosts.
-We're treated to the local Red Robin with hearty food and cold beer.
-Fed and watered we head back to their place to turn in.
+Our hosts treat us to the local Red Robin with hearty food and cold beer.
+Fed and watered, we head back to their place to turn in.
 Al and Robin retire early.
 Kristin and I stay up for a while and catch up.

 Ready for more?
 Day Nine: Vancouver to Seattle